 Bianca Winston has a Distinction in MA Social Work.
 She balanced her studies with a part-time charity role and caring responsibilities, and is now supporting the work of Policy, Ethics and Human Rights Committee for the British Association of Social Workers.

 This is a massive achievement for me.
-While studying for my MA, I worked part-time for a charity under the NHS Health Team for complaints (a job I was able to get through a contact I made on my first practice placement) and it was difficult to balance everything – being completely self-funded meant that there was a lot less time for sleep!
+While studying for my MA, I worked part-time for a charity under the NHS Health Team for complaints (a job I was able to get through a contact I made on my first practice placement).
+It was difficult to balance everything – being completely self-funded meant that there was a lot less time for sleep!
 But having so much to do meant I’ve built so much resilience that I wouldn’t have had otherwise.

-I decided to study a Psychosocial Studies undergraduate degree at the University of East London, and from then I knew that this was my path.
+I decided to study a Psychosocial Studies undergraduate degree and from then I knew that this was my path.
 I wanted a career that would open doors for me and allow me to be part of a professional association, and so I decided to specialise in Social Work.